-Bozeman, Mont., Oct 24, 2016 – The Montana Healthcare Foundation (MHCF), in partnership with the Conrad N. Hilton Foundation and the Montana Department of Public Health and Human Services (DPHHS), today announced a new project to support earlier diagnosis and treatment of substance misuse in Montana youth and adults.
+Bozeman, Mont., (October 24, 2016) – The Montana Healthcare Foundation, in partnership with the Conrad N. Hilton Foundation and the Montana Department of Public Health and Human Services (DPHHS), today announced a new project to support earlier diagnosis and treatment of substance misuse in Montana youth and adults.
 Montana has high rates of substance use disorders, and workforce shortages make it hard for people to access treatment services in many parts of the state.
 The new project focuses on a practical approach that can be used by primary care practices, mental health centers, and emergency departments.
-Called “Screening, Brief Intervention and Referral to Treatment,” or “SBIRT,” the approach helps primary care doctors and other providers identify and begin addressing risky alcohol and drug use early-on.
+Called “Screening, Brief Intervention and Referral to Treatment,” or “SBIRT,” the approach helps primary care doctors and other providers identify and begin addressing risky alcohol and drug use early on.
 Studies show that SBIRT can be a cost-effective way to prevent more serious complications from substance abuse.

-The Hilton Foundation is pleased to partner with MHCF as part of its national Substance Use Prevention strategic initiative to improve the health and well-being of young people.
+The Hilton Foundation is pleased to partner with the Montana Healthcare Foundation as part of its national Substance Use Prevention strategic initiative to improve the health and well-being of young people.
 Our hope is that improving access to screening and early intervention services for Montana youth can help providers address substance misuse and other health issues that interfere with adolescent development.
-MHCF’s participation in this effort will contribute valuable learning at the state and national level to improve the lives of young people.
+Montana Healthcare Foundatio’s participation in this effort will contribute valuable learning at the state and national level to improve the lives of young people.

 Conrad N. Hilton Foundation Senior Program Officer